TENANCY RIGHTS GUIDE

 Right to privacy

-Your landlord or head tenant cannot enter your room without giving you at least 24 hours written notice, except in genuine emergencies.
-Your personal space is yours โ€” even in a shared home.
+Your landlord or head tenant cannot enter your room without giving you at least 24 hours' written notice, except in genuine emergencies.
+Your personal space remains yours โ€” even in a shared home.

-A landlord enters a tenant's room unannounced to do a quick inspection.
-Even in a shared house, this is a breach of the tenant's right to quiet enjoyment under the Residential Tenancies Act.
+A landlord enters a tenant's room unannounced for a quick inspection.
+Even in shared housing, this breaches the tenant's right to quiet enjoyment under the Residential Tenancies Act.

 When messaging landlords on Flathive, keep a record of any agreements about access and inspection schedules โ€” this creates a clear reference point if questions arise later.